prudhvi953/war-executor/README.md

 war-executor
 =========
-war-executor is a maven plugin using which deploying war and bringing up web server(Jetty for now) becomes as simple as running a script.
+war-executor is a maven plugin makes deploying war and bringing up web server(Jetty for now) as simple as running a script.
 It helps in distributing the war with embedded server as zip format (currently supporting)

 war-executor has two components, 1) **Embedded Server** and 2) **Plugin**.
 Embedded server is responsible for bringing up the server at specified port.
-On install plugin installs itself to local maven repository and using which zipping of war file and embedded server happens.
+On install plugin installs itself to local maven repository which zips Embedded server and war file together along with scripts for running.
 Once installed this plugin can be used in maven projects.

 ### Steps to install war-executor on your machine:
-1. Download the source code.
+1. Download the source code (You can do git <a href='http://git-scm.com/docs/git-clone'>clone</a>).
 2. Make sure that JDK 6 or later, maven(3.2.3) or above are on path.
-If you don't have maven you can get it from http://maven.apache.org/download.cgi and install.
+If you don't have maven you can get it from <a href='http://maven.apache.org/download.cgi'>here</a> and install.
-3. Open a terminal, browse to the directory where you have downloaded and give command 'mvn clean install'.
+3. Open a terminal, browse to the directory where you have downloaded and give command
+> ```mvn clean install```
-4. You should see successful 'BUILD  SUCCESS' message.
-By this plugin is installed successfully.
+4. On getting 'BUILD SUCCESS' message, plugin is installed.

 ### How to use war-executor plugin:
 1. Upon successful installation of plugin you can use this in your maven projects by adding the following lines under <plugins>  </plugin> in pom.xml.